crisecheverria/rn-chat-app/readme.md

 npx react-native run-ios
 ```

-You should see the iPhone Simulator with the console.warn message we used inside the init() method if everythings goes well.
+You should see the iPhone Simulator with the console.warn message we used inside the init() method if everything goes well.

 ![iphone simulator cometchat init](./screenshots/iphone-simulator-cometchat-init.png)